Call us 01278 726 982

 1. Gain more knowledge and understanding about the LGBT+ community.
 This could be learning more about the different LGBT+ identities, including correct use of pronouns for trans or non-binary people (she/her, he/him, they/them).
 It could be learning more about the lived experiences of LGBT+ people and the issues specific to that community.
 Educating yourself is key, even if you think you have an awareness already, which leads me to the next point.

-2. Enrol on some LGBT+ awareness training.
+2. Enrol on some LGBT+ awareness training such as the Chrysalis Level 5 GSD certification.
 This will help you to gain the knowledge and understanding required to be truly LGBT+ affirmative.
 It will provide you with an opportunity to engage with LGBT+ people and others who are seeking to become more LGBT+ aware.
 Taking part in such training is often an eye opener and can really make a difference to your awareness.

 3. Once you have done all of that, look at the way you work and your surroundings to ensure it’s as LGBT+ friendly as possible.
 You could actively promote that you are LGBT+ affirmative on your website, social media pages and in literature.
 This sends a powerful message to the LGBT+ community that it’s safe to choose you as their therapist.
 At your place of work you could make toilets gender neutral by putting a sign up saying it’s an accessible toilet that all are welcome to use.
 There are many ways of showing that you are LGBT+ affirmative and often the small things make the biggest difference.